 - when passengers are entitled to use them

 General aviation passengers have the same entitlement as commercial passengers.
-They can purchase duty-free goods when travelling to a non-EU destination or duty-paid goods for all other journeys.
+They can purchase duty-free goods when travelling to a non-UK and non-EU destination or duty-paid goods for all other journeys.

 We may ask you to satisfy us that your arrangements make sure these passengers carry any duty-free purchases onto the relevant outward flight.

-5.4 Sales of duty-paid tobacco products bearing fiscal marks to non-EU passengers
+5.4 Sales of duty-paid tobacco products bearing fiscal marks to non-UK and non-EU passengers

 You will find more information about this in Notice 476 Tobacco products duty.